ScooloV/bbpedia/docs/death_zone/new_inducements.md

 use the named Biased Referee they can dish out harsh rulings to both sides!

-Ranulf 'Red' Hokuli 0-1 BIASED REFEREE: TH0R0N K0RENSS0N
+Ranulf 'Red' Hokuli 0-1 BIASED REFEREE: TH0RON KORENSSON

-120,000 G0LD PIECES, AVAILABLE T0 ANY TEAM WITH THE 'W0RLDS EDGE
-SUPERLEAGUE' SPECIAL RULE
+120,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'W0RLDS EDGE SUPERLEAGUE' SPECIAL RULE
 *One of the longest-serving officialss in Blood Bowl,* *Korensson of Zorn Uzkul was one of Roze-El's original* *apprentices.
 He's stayed